 The Colt Cadets are an outstanding performing group primarily made up of members in middle school and high school from Dubuque and the tri-state area.
 Founded in 1967, the Colt Cadets are one of the few remaining cadet corps in the country.
 The corps is part of Drum Corps International's Open Class.
 In 2006, the Colt Cadets were named Most Improved Corps in DCI Division II (now known as Open Class).
 In 2009, the corps reached DCI Open Class Semifinals for the first time, and in 2010, became a DCI Open Class Finalist (among the top 12 in their division) for the first time in their history.
-The Colt Cadets continued to finish as Open Class Finalists from 2011 to 2015.
+The Colt Cadets continued to finish as Open Class Finalists from 2011 to 2015, and again in 2019.

-The Colt Cadets require and help develop dedication, discipline and motivation.
+The Colt Cadets require and help develop dedication, discipline, and motivation.
 Members learn leadership skills and confidence as they achieve goals they once thought were unattainable!
 We help develop a strong work ethic and a dedication to excellence that will stay with members in school and other activities.

 School band experience is not required, but a desire to learn is.
 We teach the rest!
 Many students learn to play instruments or learn color guard (flag) skills here for the first time!
 We provide all instruments and uniforms.